luke-c-sargent/CS354P2/README.md

 # CS354P2
-# CS354 Project 2: Rudimentary Single Player Game
+# CS354 Project 3: Networked Game

 For use on utexas nethack CS machines (eg: quivering-blob).